pandrein/Translational_control/README.md

 - Assessment of the similarity scores

-- Identification of the "significantly reproducible Ribo-seq profiles
+- Identification of the "significantly reproducible Ribo-seq profiles"

--